Yeah, they’ve been hacked 4 years ago and now their data is everywhere … well, almost everywhere.

 If you have any questions, please feel free to contact our Trust & Safety team at email@example.com.
 To learn more visit our official blog.

-Sorin Mustaca, (ISC)2 CSSLP, CompTIA Security+ and Project+, is working since year 2000 in the IT Security industry and worked between 2003-2014 for Avira as Product Manager for the known products used by over 100 million users world-wide.
-Today he is an independent IT Security Consultant focusing on Cybersecurity, secure software development and security for IoT and Automotive.
+Sorin Mustaca, (ISC)2 CSSLP, CompTIA Security+ and Project+, is working since over 20 years in the IT Security industry and worked between 2003-2014 for Avira as Product Manager for the known products used by over 100 million users world-wide.
+Today he is CEO and owner of Endpoint Cybersecurity GmbH focusing on Cybersecurity, secure software development and security for IoT and Automotive.
 He is also running his personal blog Sorin Mustaca on Cybersecurity and is the author of the free eBook Improve your security .